Top 10 Flowers to Plant in Your Vegetable Garden

 • Here are my favorite borage seeds to grow:

-lavender flowers in vegetable garden
+lavender planting vegetable garden

 9. Lavender